 Mini heart pastry cutter (optional)

-3. Pull out the stalks and roughly chop the mushrooms and add them to the shallots and give them a good stir.
+2. Roughly chop the mushrooms and add them to the pot and give it a good stir.
 Cover with a lid and cook for a further 5 minutes.
 Remove the lid and add the stock, wine, bay leaves, rosemary and bring to the boil.
 Reduce the heat slightly and allow the mixture to reduce for 20-25 minutes.

-5. Meanwhile in a separate small saucepan melt a tablespoon of butter and whisk in a heaped tablespoon of flour.
-Once combined stir straight into the pie filling to help thicken the sauce whilst your sauce is simmering away.
-(You don’t need to wait 20 minutes to add this.)
+3. Meanwhile, in a separate small saucepan, melt a tablespoon of butter and whisk in a heaped tablespoon of flour.
+Once combined, stir straight into the mushroom filling to help thicken the sauce (you don’t need to wait 20 minutes to add this).